typelevel/fs2/docs/guide.md

 It flattens the nested stream, letting up to `maxOpen` inner streams run at a time. `s merge s2` could be implemented as `concurrent.join(2)(Stream(s,s2))`.

 The `Effect` bound on `F` along with the `ExecutionContext` implicit parameter is required anywhere concurrency is used in the library.
-As mentioned earlier, though FS2 provides the [`fs2.Task`][Task] type for convenience, and `Task` has an `Effect` instance, users can bring their own effect types provided they also supply an `Effect` instance and have an `ExecutionContext` in implicit scope.
+As mentioned earlier, users can bring their own effect types provided they also supply an `Effect` instance and have an `ExecutionContext` in implicit scope.

 If you examine the implementations of the above functions, you'll see a few primitive functions used.
 Let's look at those.
 First, `h.awaitAsync` requests the next step of a `Handle h` asynchronously.
 Its signature is: